 Thank you for your interest in volunteering!
 We currently have all of our needs met, but take a look below and plan to help next time!

-Ways to get involved in this event:
+Ways to get involved in this event next year:

 2. A tour guide assigned to a specific group of patrons.
 The guides walk through the trail with their group, introducing each “tour stop” with information AACT will supply about the performers, their organization, and their chosen song or piece.
 These guides also make sure that guests follow safety protocols and regulate the timing of groups on the trail.
 They will be equipped to maintain communication with organizers and each other by text, for timing, safety, and other needs.
 Most tour guides will only lead a group once during a shift and can work as many of the 3 shifts as their schedule allows.
-A sample schedule can be found below.

 Additional ways to participate:

-– Parking and check-in volunteers during events.
+– Parking and check-in volunteers during events